bannmoore/demo-mocha-jenkins-testrail/README.md

 - SSH Slaves plugin
 - NodeJS plugin

-**Note**: All of these except `NodeJs Plugin` will be installed by choosing the default plugins at startup.

-#### Set Up Credentials

-- On the GitHub account that will execute builds, create a "Personal access token" for Jenkins `https://github.com/settings/tokens`
+### Create GitHub Credentials

+Next, we'll need to store the GitHub credentials in Jenkins.

-- On the Jenkins web application, click "Credentials".
+- In Jenkins, click "Credentials".
 - Under "Stores scoped to Jenkins", click "Jenkins".
 - Under "System", click "Global credentials (unrestricted)".
 - Click "Add Credentials" to create new credentials.

 You'll need to add two sets of credentials:

 - Kind: Secret Text => the Personal access token created above
 - Kind: Username with password => the GitHub username / password of the account that created the Personal access token

-#### Set Up Node
+### Set Up Node

-In order to use `npm install` in our Jenkins build, we need to configure the server to use node.
+In order to use `npm install` in Jenkins, it has to be configured with `Node`.

 - Go to `localhost:8080/configureTools`.
 - Under "NodeJs", click "Add NodeJS".